4ceed/4ceeduploader/README.md

 4CeeD Uploader
 =====

-These are the instructions to run only 4CeeD Uploader.
+These are the instructions to run standalone 4CeeD Uploader.
 To setup the whole 4CeeD software suite, please use the [4CeeD Framework](https://github.com/4ceed/4ceedframework) repository.

 ## Prerequisites
 - PHP (5.5 or later)